 Aranesp has not been shown to improve quality of life, fatigue, or patient well-being.
 Aranesp is not indicated for use:

-- In patients with cancer receiving hormonal agents, biologic products, or radiotherapy, unless also receiving concomitant myelosuppressive chemotherapy. - In patients with cancer receiving myelosuppressive chemotherapy when the anticipated outcome is cure. - As a substitute for RBC transfusions in patients who require immediate correction of anemia [see Clinical Pharmacology (12.2)].
+- In patients with cancer receiving hormonal agents, biologic products, or radiotherapy, unless also receiving concomitant myelosuppressive chemotherapy. - In patients with cancer receiving myelosuppressive chemotherapy when the anticipated outcome is cure. - In patients with cancer receiving myelosuppressive chemotherapy in whom the anemia can be managed by transfusion. - As a substitute for RBC transfusions in patients who require immediate correction of anemia.